Control variates for variance-reduced ratio of means estimators: Applications on real data

-As seen in Figure \ref{fig:appli}, the variance is increased when using the non-optimal coefficients, which highlights the benefit of the proposed method.
-In both scenarios, our approach achieves an RVR of about 20\%, confirming its effectiveness in improving estimation accuracy and delivering the precision of a larger HF dataset at no extra computational cost.
+As seen in Figure \ref{fig:appli}, the variance is increased when using the non-optimal coefficients, which highlights the benefit of the proposed optimal coefficients that achieve an RVR of about 14\%.
+This confirms the effectiveness of the ACV/ACV estimator in improving estimation accuracy and delivering the precision of a larger HF dataset at no extra computational cost.

+Figure \ref{fig:ellipse_appli} demonstrates why non-optimal coefficients lead to a variance increase, as their mean estimates fall outside the reduction boundary defined in Theorem \ref{prop:cond_est_coef}.
+Notably, the \cite{gordon_efficient_1982} coefficients lie closer to the ellipse, resulting in a more mitigated variance increase compared to the classical estimators.